Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Finpension Vested Benefits

-Finpension Vested Benefits started in 2017 as vested benefits account provider.
+Finpension Vested Benefits started in 2017 as a vested benefits account provider.
 Finpension Vested Benefits is a second pillar foundation.
-The assets of the foundation are managed by finpension.
+The foundation’s assets are managed by finpension.

 Finpension is a digital provider.
 You will use the web interface to access and manage your account.